9 Dog Poop Bag Holders That Don’t Look Terrible on Your Leash

 • Save

-Your neighbor complimented your “cute phone accessory” last Tuesday.
+Your neighbor complimented you on your “cute phone accessory” last Tuesday.
 You were holding Charlie’s poop bag dispenser.

-This collapsible silicone holder is easy to DIY using a 4-inch silicone travel bottle from Target, a small carabiner clip, and black elastic cord.
-You’ll need scissors and a 1/4-inch hole punch.
-Total time: 12 minutes from start to clip-on.
+I know this collapsible silicone holder looks as if you bought it, but it’s actually easy to make, using a 4-inch silicone travel bottle from Target, a small carabiner clip and some black elastic cord.
+It takes just 12 minutes from start to being able to clip it on.

 Cut a 2-inch oval window in the bottle’s center so bags dispense without unscrewing the top.
 The accordion-style body holds one standard roll of 20 bags and compresses to 3 inches tall when empty.
 Punch a hole near the rim, thread your carabiner through with 2 inches of elastic cord for a shock-absorbing attachment.
 It clips to your leash handle so you can grab a biodegradable poop bag in under 4 seconds, which means you’re never doing the panicked pocket search at 6:47am.